cloudigrade/cloudigrade/docs/dev-cloudtrail-initial-setup.rst

             ]
         }
    .. note::
-       change the "Id" and "Sid" values to reflect unique identifiers.
-You must also replace the resource arns with your bucket arn
+       change the CHANGE_TO_UNIQUE_ID values for "Id" and "Sid" to reflect unique identifiers.
+You must also replace CHANGE_TO_ARN_FOR_YOUR_BUCKET with your bucket arn.
 #. click "Save"
 #. navigate to the "Policies" tab
 #. scroll down to the Advanced settings